KadirYazadzhi/University-Project-Real-Estate-Agency/README.md

 ## 3. Project Structure

-The project is organized into a `src` directory for source files, an `include` directory for header files, and a `data` directory for data files.
+The project is organized into a `src` directory for source files, an `include` directory for header files, a `data` directory for data files, and a `lang` directory for language files.
 This separation of concerns improves code readability and maintainability.

 ```
-/solution
+/
 |-- /src
 |   |-- main.cpp
 |   |-- add.cpp
 |   |-- display.cpp
 |   |-- ...
 |-- /include
-|   |-- main.h
 |   |-- add.h
 |   |-- ...
 |-- /data